cosmos/cosmos-sdk/docs/spec/auth/05_vesting.md

 **Note**: If a delegation is slashed, the continuous vesting account will end up with an excess `DV` amount, even after all its coins have vested.
 This is because undelegating free coins are prioritized.
+In addition, the undelegation amount may exceed the delegated vesting amount due to the ability of undelegating a fractional amount of shares in which case the tokens are truncated and as a result the validator's exchange rate exceeding one causing a delegator to receive slightly more tokens.

 #### Keepers/Handlers